Antvirf/az-104-notes/2 Manage identities and governance in Azure/1 Configure Azure Active Directory.md

 |-|-|
 SSO|Azure AD provides Single Sign-On to various web apps both on the cloud and on-premise.
 Ubiquitous device support|AAD works with every device and provides the same experience across devices.
-Secure remote access|AAD enables secure remote access for on-prem web apps, and can additional factors of authentication for MBA, conditional access policies, and manage access using groups.
+Secure remote access|AAD enables secure remote access for on-prem web apps, and supports additional factors of authentication for MFA, conditional access policies, and managing access using groups.
-Cloud extensibility|Takes the traditional AD service and expands it to cloud services with AAD Sensitive data protection|Identity protection for sensitive data and apps, including audit and activity logging and flagging potential vulnerabilities on resources and users.
+Cloud extensibility|Takes the traditional AD service and expands it to cloud services with AAD.
+Sensitive data protection|Identity protection for sensitive data and apps, including audit and activity logging and flagging potential vulnerabilities on resources and users.
 Self-service support|AAD offers extensive self-service support for users like configuring MFA options, resetting passwords, all of which reduces admin toil and enhances security.